Process

 My Figma system structure

-This parallel fidelity between the Figma file and the Webflow build is where handoff actually works.
+This parallel fidelity between the Figma file and the production build is where handoff actually works.
 There is no translation layer, no interpretation gap.
-A designer opening Figma and a developer reviewing Webflow see the same decisions expressed in their respective tools.
-That alignment is what makes a system genuinely scalable rather than just well-documented.
+A designer opening Figma and a developer reviewing the codebase see the same decisions expressed in their respective tools.
+That alignment is what makes a system genuinely scalable rather than just well-documented, and it holds regardless of which platform the project ends up in.

 One of the most common mistakes I see is treating accessibility as a checklist to run at the end of a project.
 In my process, accessibility criteria act as a filter throughout.
 Color choices are checked for contrast ratios at the token level.
 Interactive components are designed with keyboard navigation in mind from the first variant.
 Focus indicators are styled intentionally, not left as browser defaults.